shadow-robot/sr_cyberglove_config/README.md

 ## Branch naming convention

 There are 2 CyberGloves.
 Glove A has a large control box.
 Glove B has a small control box.
+For more information on CyberGloves, see [this Confluence page](https://shadowrobot.atlassian.net/wiki/spaces/SDSR/pages/314310900/The+Cyberglove)
 There are 3 main users of the CyberGlove.
 The CyberGlove configuration is glove and user's hand specific.
 Therefore, the following branches exist: